Dental Grants in Oregon

 2. OHSU School of Dentistry – Reduced-Cost Care

-Current Pricing and Accessibility (August 2025):
+Current Pricing and Accessibility (Verified Jan 2026):

 Service Options with Current Wait Times: